TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Implementation order

-- Problem: The results of re-applied commands might turn out completely off if...
-	- ...some entities were created in-game before e.g. duplicating some entities and later moving them
-		- this is because the generated ids won't correspond
-	- **CHOSEN SOLUTION:** Allow all commands on the test workspace, but...
-		- ...simply sanitize the re-applied commands to only affect **initially existing entities**
-		- E.g. duplicating or mirroring once will work just once
-		- If we need it in the future we can add some remapping later
-		- Just warn about this in GUI somehow
-		- Also remove commands for whom affected entities are none in this model
+	- Default chosen mode
+	- Initially there should be none
+	- Honestly why not choose it at fill stage?

 - Re-applying process
-	- **CHOSEN SOLUTION**: make commands redoable arbitrary number of times, then force-set revision and re-do
+	- **CHOSEN SOLUTION:** make commands redoable arbitrary number of times, then force-set revision and re-do
 		- most to code, probably cleanest architecturally
 			- not that much to code
-		- best performance and least ways it could go wrong, perhaps
+		- best processing performance and least ways it could go wrong, perhaps
+	- **RECONSIDER:** undo everything and then re-do when the folder has been restored
+		- least to code, worst performance
+			- Will it be that bad?
+			- Playtests won't be that long anyway
+		- although... we'll need to skip some commands while undoing
+			- which is sorta dirty
+		- least to store as well
+		- actually this will save a lot on space
+		- and no need to force set revisions
-	- keep a copy of an un-executed command in a separate history
+	- always keep a copy of an un-executed command in a separate history
+		- this only avoids the need to force-set revision and code re-redoability which isn't all that important
 		- worse space complexity, not much to code, not much clean architecturally
-	- undo everything and then re-do when the folder has been restored
-		- least to code, worst performance

-- Manipulating the folder in place during playtest vs keeping another instance and redirecting
-	- **CHOSEN SOLUTION**: We should just std::move around on start and finish.
-		- Entry points for the folder might be quite many so that's hard to predict
-		- Anyway everything in the folder, incl. history, should be quickly std::movable
-			- folder has only 1000 bytes

-- Constraints in the playtest mode
-	- History will be the same one
-		- Though we can always make it different inside GUI
-	- we'll need to forbid undoing past the revision when we've started the playtest
-		- Or just interrupt on undo?
-	- we'll need to forbid filing with new scenes?
-		- The only things untouched by the fill are history and current_path
-		- Shouldn't matter really
-	- Some notification might be useful

 - Player start
 	- **CHOSEN SOLUTION**: Store only the essentials